Give Us a Call 309-634-1983

 What is a transitional housing shelter?

 • Transitional Housing and Housing Shelters are secure places for at-risk persons to revitalize and rebuild their lives without difficulties (costs) associated with living on their own.
-Transitional housing takes the woman (or mother, and their children) through a series of life changes that empowers them to make decisions for themselves.
+Transitional housing takes the woman (or mother, and their children) through a series of life changes that empower them to make decisions for themselves.
 In general, this type of housing helps individuals or single-parent families recover their financial standing, gain access to helpful resources, and live in a group setting that encourages self-care.

 FAQ's about Temporary housing